Lords of the Fallen Best Class: Stats, Comparison & Tips

 Honestly, I didn’t have trouble with the first boss.
 It might be because I am a veteran in such games.
 However, the class definitely played an important role.
 You can choose the Mage class, too, if you like them.

 That’s almost everything you would want to know about the Lords of the Fallen Best Class.
-While all the classes are not worth your time, there are some that definitely deserve to be chosen.
+While not all the classes are worth your time, there are some that definitely deserve to be chosen.
 Hallowed Knight, Partisan, and Exiled Stalker are my pick for the best ones.
 You can select any based on your preference so you can have more fun.
 If you prefer a mage class, then go for Orian Preacher and build it accordingly for some massive damage.
 I don’t think Pyric Cultist is worth going for, even as a mage class, so ignore it.

 While you are at it, you should check out the best starting classes in Lords of the Fallen so you can also get a better idea of which class is best suited for you in the early game.
 After that, make sure to read the guide on Skyrest Bridge Key in Lords of the Fallen for its location and rewards.
 You can also check out what other players are choosing as their class at Steam Community.